aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/cells-formatting/number-settings/currency-formatting/_index.md

 title: How to Format Number as Currency
 type: docs
 weight: 10
-url: /java/format-number-to-currency/
+url: /nodejs-cpp/format-number-to-currency/
-description: This article will introduce how to format number to currency using Aspose.Cells for Java API.
+description: This article will introduce how to format number to currency using Aspose.Cells for Node.js via C++ API.
 keywords: format number as currency, cell number settings, format number to currency, currency settings, currency format.
 ---